 Please note that as a small organization, we do not always have the capacity to take on volunteers, and it may take up to 1 week to respond to your inquiry.

 LEAF branches run public education programs for youth, hold events on gender equality in their communities, and engage in law reform initiatives at the local level.
 Branches are largely volunteer run and are always happy to welcome new volunteers!
 Find your closest branch and learn more about local activities here.

 2. Organize Events with LEAF National or In Your Community

-At both the National and branch level, LEAF organizes key fundraising events such as Equality Day on a date close to April 15, celebrating the 1985 enactment of Section 15 of the Canadian Charter of Rights and Freedoms on April 15, 1985.
+At both the National and branch level, LEAF organizes key fundraising events such as Equality Day on a date close to April 17, celebrating the coming into effect of Section 15 of the Canadian Charter of Rights and Freedoms on April 17, 1985.
 Persons Day events occur on a date close to October 18.
 These events celebrate when Canadian women gained recognition as persons on October 18, 1929, and reflect on what “personhood” means in the present day.
 Branches put on other events throughout the year, and they are possible thanks to branch volunteers.

 If you are interested in getting involved with LEAF National’s events, please fill out our volunteer application form here.
 If you’d like to get involved with events in your community, find your closest branch here and get in touch.

 3. Office support